jbkinney/22e_urp/lecture_7/README.md

 __NOTES 2022/7/2__:

+There are two ways to use the lecture material on your own:

 ### A)
 If you are using `python 3.8+` and prefer running the notebook in an iPython kernel locally, please use this notebook: